Here is a quick-start guide to getting your local development environment set up and getting oriented with the project standards and workflows.

 git config user.name "Your Name" git config user.email firstname.lastname@example.org

 Ensure that your local email address correctly matches the email address for your Jira account.

-Updating you local environment¶
+Updating your local environment¶

 The project is configured to update the local environment with a local drush alias and a remote alias as defined in

-drush/site-aliases/, you can update the site with BLT.
+drush/sites/, you can update the site with BLT.

 In order to more easily identify developers in a project, please be sure to set a name and profile picture in your GitHub profile.